 Water company PWN provides one and a half million customers with drinking water.
 PWN is thereby largely dependent on the correct functioning of its complex IT landscape.
 In 2009, PWN started professionalising the test process with test service provider PTWEE.
 Looking back on the implemented improvement steps, Daniël Prosperi shared the lessons learned and gave advice on where to start: with the test process or with a test tool.

 Finally, Douwe Vermeulen of Testersuite offered visiting companies the opportunity to get acquainted with Testersuite through a trial period.
 Participants in the trial period were also offered a free training course on 'Structured Testing'.
 Several companies are now making use of this 'flying start'.

 The set-up and the various customer experiences have led to many enthusiastic and positive reactions:

 "I found it particularly interesting to see how organisations can make their test work more efficient and effective in a practical way."

 "There is still a lot of room for us to save time on testing by reusing test cases, among other things."

 "We can't escape improving testing, today a number of directly usable steps have been passed!"

-If you have any questions about Testersuite or the various best practices, please contact us and we will be happy to tell you more!
+If you have any questions about Testersuite or the various best-practices, please contact us, we would be happy to tell you more!